resource-watch/slate/source/includes/api/_vocabulary.md

 ### Vocabularies and resources

-Despite not being 100% accurate, when manipulating vocabularies in the context of a single resource, it's useful to think that a vocabulary is uniquely identified by a tuple of 3 values:
+Despite not being 100% accurate, it's useful to think that a vocabulary is uniquely identified by a tuple of 3 values:

 - The resource (id and type) to which it's associated
 - Its `name` or `id` (these are 2 names for the same underlying value)
 - Its `application`

-Putting it in other words: if you reuse the name of an existing vocabulary, but associate it with a different resource and/or application, you are effectively creating a different vocabulary.

-Later on, we'll cover endpoints that aggregate multiple vocabularies in different ways, as a convenience for resource browsing and discovery.
+Putting it in other words: you can think of a vocabulary as being **associated with only one resource at a time**.
+So, if you create, update or delete a vocabulary, you are only doing so *for that resource*.
+You can safely modify the vocabularies for a resource without fear of affecting vocabularies and tags for other resources.

+Further down, we'll cover endpoints that allow you to discover resources by performing searches based on vocabularies and tags.
+These endpoints are able to aggregate these different vocabularies and tags from multiple resources, and produce a unified response - making it look like vocabularies are shared across resources, and thus producing meaningful results.

+If you find the above slightly confusing, we advice you explore these docs and learn more about the different endpoints available - maybe even try to add vocabularies and tags to one of your resources - and then come back and see if your newly gained knowledge helps you get a deeper understanding of how vocabularies and tags work on the RW API.

 ### Vocabularies and tags